BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 view.js
 -------
    view.js will be used by both the mobile and desktop versions of your application.
-It starts with a define method that lists jquery, backbone, model.js, and main.html (you can use the Require.js text plugin to dynamically include html files... very handy for storing templates in separate files and then including them dynamically) as dependencies.
+It starts with a define method that lists jquery, backbone, model.js, and main.html.
+You will notice that the string `text!` is included before main.html.
+This tells Require.js that use the Require.js text plugin to dynamically include the html file (very handy for storing templates in separate files and then including them dynamically).
+Keep in mind that the standard for Require.js plugins is to list the name of the plugin followed by an exclamation point before a dependency.

    The rest of the file is a pretty standard Backbone.js View class: